-Short articles mostly on the subject of WW2 in Hong Kong.
+Short articles focused on WW2 in Hong Kong in particular and military history in general.
 Click the "Follow" button to receive new posts.
-My book "Battle for Hong Kong - December 1941" is available through Amazon and at major book stores in Hong Kong and London.
-For general enquiries and for information about privately arranged guided battlefield tours please contact Philip.G.Cracknell@gmail.com
+My book "Battle for Hong Kong - December 1941" is available through Amazon and at book stores in Hong Kong and London.
+For general enquiries please contact: Philip.G.Cracknell@gmail.com

 On this day, 19 December, seventy-eight years ago in 1941, Private Sir Edward Des Voeux was killed in action aged seventy-seven.
 Two things immediately come to mind.
 Firstly there is the juxtaposition of high title and low rank.
 He was a baronet, but he was serving with the militia as an ordinary soldier.
 Secondly, one is surprised that at the age of seventy-seven, he was fighting in battle.
 He must have been the oldest combatant to die in the Battle of Hong Kong.
 To me, both these things are remarkable and worthy of our respect and admiration.
 Anybody who lives, or has lived in Hong Kong, will also be drawn to his name as they will be familiar with Des Voeux Road which was named after Sir George William Des Voeux, a former Governor of Hong Kong from 1887 to 1891.
 Sir Edward was his nephew.